nickh/nickh.github.io/_posts/2013-10-29-rewriting-history-is-ok.md

 tags: github
 ---

-I've been a fan of git for a long time because of the workflows that it makes not just possible but easy.
+I've been a long-time fan of git because of the workflows that it makes not just possible but easy.
 I recently dealt with an app issue that highlights why these features make me smile.